listenToRipley/ReactNative/Notes/Components.md

 It is important to review the source code of a given [out of the box component](https://github.com/facebook/react-native/tree/main/packages/react-native/Libraries/Components) to see it's details.

 The important thing to remember about pre-built components is at their core they are the same as any components we can build ourselves.
 If you have unique functionality you are expecting to provide, a custom component might make sense.

+## Safe Area View

+`SafeAreaView` - This helps with provides automated spacing based on the system you are running on.

+Usually this is imported at the `App.js` of your document so it will apply to the whole application.
+This should be applied to the main body, not before any background or all applying content.